-Serious Adverse Event (SAE) Adverse event that led to any of the following: • Death.• A serious deterioration in the health of the subject, users or other persons as defined by one or more of the following:a) a life-threatening illness or injury Note: Life-threatening means that the individual was at immediate risk of death from the event as it occurred, i.e., it does not include an event which hypothetically might have caused death had it occurred in a more severe form.b) any potentially sight-threatening event or permanent impairment to a body structure or a body function including chronic diseases.c) inpatient hospitalization or prolonged hospitalization.
-Note: Planned hospitalization for a preexisting condition, without serious deterioration in health, is not considered a serious adverse event.
-In general, hospitalization signifies that the individual remained at the hospital or emergency ward for observation and/or treatment (usually involving an overnight stay) that would not have been appropriate in the physician's office or an outpatient setting.
-Complications that occur during hospitalization are adverse events.
-If a complication prolongs hospitalization or fulfills any other serious criteria, the event is serious.
-When in doubt as to whether "hospitalization" occurred, the event should be considered serious.d) a medical or surgical intervention to prevent a) or b).e) any indirect harm as a consequence of incorrect diagnostic test results when used within manufacturer's instructions for use. ----------------------------- --

-• Fetal distress, fetal death, congenital abnormality or birth defect including physical or mental impairment.
+Serious Adverse Event (SAE) Adverse event that led to any of the following: • Death.• A serious deterioration in the health of the subject, users or other persons as defined by one or more of the following:a) a life-threatening illness or injury Note: Life-threatening means that the individual was at immediate risk of death from the event as it occurred, i.e., it does not include an event which hypothetically might have caused death had it occurred in a more severe form.b) any potentially sight-threatening event or permanent impairment to a body structure or a body function including chronic diseases.c) inpatient hospitalization or prolonged hospitalization.d) a medical or surgical intervention to prevent a) or b).e) any indirect harm as a consequence of incorrect diagnostic test results when used within manufacturer's instructions for use.• Fetal distress, fetal death, congenital abnormality or birth defect including physical or mental impairment.
 Note: Planned hospitalization for a preexisting condition, or a procedure required by the CIP, without serious deterioration in health, is not considered a serious adverse event.
-Refer to Section 11 for additional SAEs.
+Refer to Section 11 for additional SAEs. ----------------------------- ---

 Serious Health Threat Signal from any adverse event or device deficiency that indicates an imminent risk of death or a serious deterioration in the health in subjects, users, or other persons, and that requires prompt remedial action for other subjects, users, or other persons.
 Note: This would include events that are of significant and unexpected nature such that they become alarming as a potential serious health hazard or possibility of multiple deaths occurring at short intervals.
-Significant Nonserious Adverse Event A symptomatic, device-related, non-sight-threatening adverse event that warrants discontinuation of any contact lens wear for greater than or equal to 2 weeks.
-Refer to Section 11 for additional Significant Nonserious AEs.
 Study Start The start of the study is considered to coincide with the enrollment of the first patient.
 Study Completion The completion of the study is considered to coincide with the study-level last subject last visit or the decision to terminate the trial, whichever is later.
-Unanticipated Serious Adverse Device Effect (USADE) Serious adverse device effect which by its nature, incidence, severity, or outcome has not been identified in the risk assessment.

 Use Error User action or lack of user action while using the medical device that leads to a different result than that intended by the manufacturer or expected by the user.
-Note: a) Use error includes the inability of the user to complete a task.b) Use errors can result from a mismatch between the characteristics of the user, user interface, task, or use environment.c) Users might be aware or unaware that a use error has occurred.d) An unexpected physiological response of the patient is not by itself considered a use error.e) A malfunction of a medical device that causes an unexpected result is not considered a use error. " ----------- ---
+Note: a) Use error includes the inability of the user to complete a task.b) Use errors can result from a mismatch between the characteristics of the user, user interface, task, or use environment.c) Users might be aware or unaware that a use error has occurred.d) An unexpected physiological response of the patient is not by itself considered a use error.e) A malfunction of a medical device that causes an unexpected result is not considered a use error.
+Vulnerable Subject An individual who is unable to fully understand all aspects of the investigation that are relevant to the decision to participate, or who could be manipulated or unduly influenced as a result of a compromised position, expectation of benefits or fear of retaliatory response.